During your stay

 Richmond Theatre a classic Victorian Theatre on Richmond Green, stages pre and post West End productions.
 Our Theatre Experience combines a show, with dinner, bed and breakfast at the Bingham.
 The Orange Tree is a contemporary theatre, London’s only permanent theatre in the round, staging its own productions, and featuring new playwrights.
 The Curzon Richmond Cinema, shows the best in world and independent cinema.

-The borough of Richmond upon Thames, a royal retreat for centuries, is home to a number of historic houses including Ham House, Hampton Court Palace, Kew Palace, Marble Hill House, and Strawberry Hill, Syon House.
+The borough of Richmond upon Thames, a royal retreat for centuries, is home to a number of historic houses including Ham House, Hampton Court Palace, Kew Palace, Marble Hill House, Strawberry Hill House and Syon Park.

 Parks and Gardens

 Richmond Park, at 2500 acres is the largest Royal Park in London, and is a National Nature reserve.
 Originally enclosed as a hunting ground in 1637 by King Charles I, who built a brick wall eight miles around the park which is still there today, the park is home to around 650 free roaming Red and Fallow deer and is also an important refuge for many other wildlife including brightly coloured parakeets.
-The pastoral landscape of hills, woodlands, ponds and grasslands set among so many ancient trees offer a bucolic destination for walking, cycling, jogging and hore riding.
-Also nearby are Kew Gardens, and London Wetland Centre.
+The pastoral landscape of hills, woodlands, ponds and grasslands set among so many ancient trees offer a bucolic destination for walking, cycling, jogging and horse riding.
+Also nearby are Kew Gardens, London Wetland Centre and Bushy Park.